Empowering Women in Pain

-Ms. Toussaint has an article running as part of Maria Shriver’s Month of Poetry series on her Architects of Change website.
-Titled “Words of Love”, this guest post centers around Cynthia’s most personal and beloved poem, gifted by John at their commitment ceremony in 1995.
+Ms. Toussaint had a blog post run in April as part of Maria Shriver’s Month of Poetry series on her Architects of Change website.
+Titled “Words of Love”, this guest post centered around Cynthia’s most personal and beloved poem, gifted by John at their commitment ceremony in 1995.
 The full story is in her new book, Battle for Grace: A Memoir of Pain, Redemption and Impossible Love.

-For Grace Director and contributing writer for Battle for Grace John Garrett is appearing on the National Pain Report as a guest columnist.
-His piece, titled “A Caregiver’s Journey with Pain and Self-Discovery”, delves into his 30-year experience as a caregiver.
-Also, he gives tips for others who take on this challenging, selfless and all-important role.
+For Grace Director and contributing writer for Battle for Grace John Garrett appeared in April on the National Pain Report as a guest columnist.
+His piece, titled “A Caregiver’s Journey with Pain and Self-Discovery”, delved into his 30-year experience as a caregiver.
+Also, he gave tips for others who take on this challenging, selfless and all-important role.

-A compelling article about Battle for Grace is running in PainPathways magazine’s “Only On-Line” section.
-The feature titled “A Pain-Wrecked Life… And How Recovery And Love Became Possible” highlights the author Ms. Toussaint’s CRPS remission brought on by the narrative therapy of writing this book.
+A compelling article about Battle for Grace ran on PainPathways magazine’s “Only On-Line” section in April.
+The feature titled “A Pain-Wrecked Life… And How Recovery And Love Became Possible” highlighted the author Ms. Toussaint’s CRPS remission brought on by the narrative therapy of writing this book.

-Battle for Grace author Cynthia Toussaint is featured in a National Pain Report article beginning April 17th.
-Titled “Abused Women More Susceptible To Pain”, this article highlights groundbreaking research that shows certain women are more prone to chronic pain conditions.
+Battle for Grace author Cynthia Toussaint was featured on a National Pain Report article in April.
+Titled “Abused Women More Susceptible To Pain”, this article highlighted groundbreaking research that showed certain women are more prone to chronic pain conditions.

-Cynthia Toussaint’s new pain memoir Battle for Grace is being featured beginning April 1st on the National Pain Report.
+Cynthia Toussaint’s new pain memoir Battle for Grace was featured in April on the National Pain Report.
 The article titled, “One Woman’s Story of a 30 Year Battle with Chronic Pain”, not only speaks to the personal pain experience, but the all-important caregiver’s as well.

 Battle for Grace was featured on author Laurie Edwards’ A Chronic Dose blog on March 29th.
-Our founder Cynthia Toussaint contributed to Ms. Edwards’ upcoming book, In the Kingdom of the Sick.
+Our founder Cynthia Toussaint contributed to Ms. Edwards’ forthcoming book, In the Kingdom of the Sick.